Pato05/just_audio_media_kit/README.md

 - `just_audio`'s shuffleOrder is currently ignored, because there doesn't seem to be a straightforward way to implement it
 - `SilenceAudioSource` and `ClippingAudioSource` are currently not supported
+- The plugin hasn't been tested with multiple player instances, though it might work.